 You may also have an abnormal gait because of diabetic neuropathy.
-This can affect the wear and tear on your feet.
+This can affect the wear and tear on your feet and your footwear.
 If you have this condition, work with a physical therapist or occupational therapist to correct your gait as much as possible.

 Caring for Your Feet After Taking Your Shoes Off

 Every time you take off your shoes, inspect your footwear for any stones or damage.
 Check your socks for any stains that could signal a foot problem, and examine your feet for any signs of irritation, injury, or infection.
-After inspecting your feet, clean them with a washcloth.
+After inspecting your feet, clean them with a washcloth and gently pat them dry without rubbing.
 Next, moisturize your feet, but don't let ointment or cream remain between your toes.
 This can encourage fungal overgrowth.

 If you find any evidence of redness, swelling, soreness, blistering, open cuts, or infection, call your doctor.